-We will help clients to become more effective at planning and managing their careers over time, recognising that career management no longer consists of a one-off occupational choice, but rather a series of lifelong career transitions.
-Improving the career management skills and competencies of clients will enable them to make these transitions more smoothly, enjoy a higher level of career satisfaction and play a more active part in the economy and in their communities.
+Our professionally qualified careers advisers help individuals to become more effective at successfully managing and planning their career development.
+Career management isn’t about a one-off occupational choice, but rather a series of lifelong career transitions.
+Improving the career management skills of individuals enables them to make transitions more smoothly, enjoy a higher level of career satisfaction and play a more active part in the economy and in their communities.

-- Facilitation of links between employers, schools and colleges to enrich students’ understanding of the world of work
+- Supporting schools to engage with employers to improve students’ understanding of the world of work;

-- Capacity building to support schools with the Careers and World of Work (CWoW) curriculum, including through our Quality Mark
+- Providing support for schools with their Careers and World of Work (CWoW) curriculum, including working towards our Careers Wales Mark

 - Jobs Growth Wales